Degree of an algebraic variety: Definition

 Here dim(V) is the dimension of V, and the codimension of L will be equal to that dimension.
 The degree d is an extrinsic quantity, and not intrinsic as a property of V. For example, the projective line has an (essentially unique) embedding of degree n in Pn.

 Properties

 The degree of a hypersurface F = 0 is the same as the total degree of the homogeneous polynomial F defining it (granted, in case F has repeated factors, that intersection theory is used to count intersections with multiplicity, as in Bézout's theorem).

+If two varieties Y and Z intersect transversally, then the degree of their intersection is the product of their degrees: deg Y ∩ Z = (deg Y)(deg Z).

 Other approaches

 For a more sophisticated approach, the linear system of divisors defining the embedding of V can be related to the line bundle or invertible sheaf defining the embedding by its space of sections.
 The tautological line bundle on Pn pulls back to V. The degree determines the first Chern class.
 The degree can also be computed in the cohomology ring of Pn, or Chow ring, with the class of a hyperplane intersecting the class of V an appropriate number of times.